JCWasmx86/GNOME-Builder-Plugins/INSTALL.md

 ## Shfmt
 - Install shfmt using your distro's package manager
 - `/usr/bin/shfmt` must exist (Other paths may work, too)
+## Sourcekit
+- Install sourcekit-lsp using your distro's package manager
 ## Sqls
 - Install [sqls](https://github.com/lighttiger2505/sqls)
 - `sqls` must be on the path
 ## Stack
 - Install using [GHCup](https://www.haskell.org/ghcup/)
 - `/home/user/.ghcup/bin/stack` must exist
+## Swift
+- Install swift using your distro's package manager
 ## Texlab
 - Install [texlab](https://github.com/latex-lsp/texlab)
 - Copy it to `/usr/bin/`, so you have the file `/usr/bin/texlab`